-During the fiscal year ended June 30, 2019, our audit and accountancy fees increase by \$176,165, to \$281,890 compared to audit and accountancy fees of \$105,725 for the for the fiscal year ended June 30, 2018.
-The increase in audit and accountancy fees was primarily driven by the need to produce quarterly financial reports.
+During the fiscal year ended June 30, 2020, our audit and accountancy fees increased by \$20,456, to \$124,488 compared to audit and accountancy fees of \$104,042 for the fiscal year ended June 30, 2019 (the comparative was revised due to reclassifications of \$177,858 from audit and accountancy fees to general and administrative expenses).
+The increase in audit and accountancy fees was primarily due to increased need to produce quarterly financial reports in the current period.